Ambassador School Programme

 - Mock European election

-Junior Ambassadors are selected by their teacher for showing enthusiasm and involvement in the programme throughout the year and will receive a special Junior Ambassador Certificate.
-All other students completing the programme receive a Certificate of participation.
+Junior Ambassadors are selected by their teacher for showing enthusiasm and involvement in the programme throughout the year and receive a Junior Ambassador Certificate.
+All other students completing the programme receive a Certificate of Participation.

 Teachers receive training and an EPAS Handbook that introduces them to the role.
 The training day is an opportunity to network with other teachers in the programme.

-School evaluations are carried out and each successful school is awarded an EPAS plaque.
-Schools are invited to an Award Ceremony where they are presented with their plaque.
-Schools unable to attend the Ceremony are encouraged to invite an MEP to the school to present the plaque on behalf of the European Parliament (e.g. at their TY Graduation Day).
+School evaluations are carried out and each successful school is awarded an EPAS plaque at the EPAS Awards Day.
+Schools unable to attend are encouraged to invite an MEP to the school to present the plaque on behalf of the European Parliament (e.g. at their TY Graduation Day).

 Registrations are now closed.
 To be included on the list for 2019-2020 academic year please email: